Secretary of EducationNominated by Trump: 11-23-2016

 Betsy DeVos is open to letting schools use federal funds to put guns in schools — even though experts say bringing firearms into schools is extremely dangerous for students.VOX

 Disability rights groups and other education advocates were alarmed when Betsy DeVos slashed Department of Education guidance that outlined the rights of students with disabilities.Teen Vogue

-Like other Trump appointees, Betsy DeVos lacks direct qualifications for her role in the administration.
-She lacks both a professional background in public education and a personal one — she and her children attended private school.
+Like other Trump appointees, Betsy DeVos lacked direct qualifications for her role in the administration.
+She lacked both a professional background in public education and a personal one — she and her children attended private school.
 She came to the Education Department with no experience as an educator, school administrator, or elected official.
-DeVos’ views on education include support for what she calls “school choice” and which, under her proposals, would use public money for private and religious school tuition.US News & World Report
+DeVos’s views on education include support for what she calls “school choice” and which, under her proposals, can use public money for private and religious school tuition.US News & World Report